SyrqxDev/Outlook-Account-Maker/README.md

 - Make sure Google Chrome is installed, or you can change the app location for it to open a browser
 - Let it run and control your mouse until you reach the captcha, then you will have to do the captcha manually
 - You have your account! :)
 ### Before running program again make sure to grab your account details found in the accountDetails.txt file which will be generated automatically.
+If the process fails, re-run it, it will work.
+There is some issues with timing.

 ### [Download](https://github.com/SyrqxDev/Outlook-Account-Maker/releases/tag/V0.1.1-beta)